Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_R/install_rstan.rst

 once the job is started, run ``R`` in the terminal.

-If you prefer using rstudio, simply type ``rstudio`` in the terminal and use the dialog to set the job requirement, submit the job and wait for the rstudio window.
+If you prefer using rstudio, simply type ``rstudio`` in the terminal and use the dialog to set the job requirement, submit the job and wait for the rstudio window to pop up.

 Install rstan/brms
 *******************